-For fiscal year 2016, the Council's total revenues decreased \$139,902, or 33% from fiscal year 2015, due to an additional grant from the state in 2015, which was not repeated for 2016, whereas total expenses for 2016 decreased by \$22,488 or 7% from 2015.
+For fiscal year 2017, the Council's total revenues decreased \$6,702, or 2.4% from fiscal year 2016, whereas total expenses for 2017 decreased by \$26,145 or 8.6% from 2016.

 AN ANALYSIS OF GOVERNMENTAL ACTIVITIES

 When reviewing the government-wide Statement of Activities, there are relationships that are important to the understanding of the Council's operations.
 As you can see, the Council's largest activities are transportation and nutrition services.
 The Council's main focus is to meet the needs of the elderly citizens of West Carroll Parish and to provide transportation for parish residents.
 There is a high demand for these services; therefore, resources are channeled to meet the demand.